arthur852/IP-Parser/README.md

 ## Program description:
 This is just a program that parses the IP.
 ## Features of the program:
-   - Add your ips in .txt format.
+   - Add your IP in .txt format.
    - You have a choice of parsing the IP(Default IP, CIDR, Range).
 ## Dependencies:
 * [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet)